Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

-\paragraph*{Availability traces} The \emph{online behavior} of users, i.e., their patterns of connection and disconnection over time, is difficult to capture analytically.
-We simulate a backup application using a real application trace that exhibits both heterogeneity and correlated user behavior.
+\paragraph*{\textbf{Availability trace}} The \emph{online behavior} of users, i.e., their patterns of connection and disconnection over time, is difficult to capture analytically.
+In this work we simulate a backup application using a real application trace that exhibits both heterogeneity and correlated user behavior.
 Our traces capture user availability, in terms of login/logoff events, from an instant messaging (IM) server for a duration of roughly 3 months.
 We argue that the behavior of regular IM users constitutes a representative case study.
-Indeed, for both IM and online backup, users are generally signed in for as long as their machine is connected to the Internet.
+Indeed, for both an IM and an online backup application, users are generally signed in for as long as their machine is connected to the Internet; as it can be gleaned from Figure~\vref{fig:im-week}, in this dataset it is possible to observe strong diurnal and weekly patterns.
+Moreover, users have heterogeneous behavior -- for example, some users often stay connected during workdays while others have a less predictable uptime~\cite{bttf}.

-We only consider users that are online for an average of at least four hours per day, as done in Wuala.
+In this work we only consider users that are online for an average of at least four hours per day, as done in Wuala~\cite{mager09}.
 Once this filter is applied, we obtain the trace of 376 users.
 Since in P2P storage systems the number of neighbors each node interacts with is very often limited by design and scalability issues~\cite{p2p11}, we believe this trace size is acceptable.
-As shown in Fig.~\ref{fig:traces}, most users are online for less than 40\% of the trace length, while some of them are almost always connected.
+As shown in Figure~\ref{fig:traces}, most users are online for less than 40\% of the trace length, while some of them are almost always connected.

-\paragraph*{Bandwidth distribution} Uplink capacities of peers are obtained by sampling a real bandwidth distribution measured at more than 300,000 unique Internet hosts for a 48 hour period from roughly 3,500 distinct ASes across 160 countries \cite{Piatek07doincentives}.
+\paragraph*{\textbf{Bandwidth distribution}} Uplink capacities of peers are obtained by sampling a real bandwidth distribution measured at more than 300,000 unique Internet hosts for a 48 hour period from roughly 3,500 distinct ASes across 160 countries \cite{Piatek07doincentives}.
 These values have a highly skewed distribution, with a median of 77 KBps and a mean of 428 KBps.
 To represent typical asymmetric residential Internet lines, we assign to each peer a downlink speed equal to four times its uplink.